bob-Github-2020/TG_Rate_95CI/README.md

      pip install module-name

-For installing the LATEST pyts module for using the SSA module, carefully read the following website.
+For installing the LATEST pyts module for using the SSA module, please carefully read the following website.

     https://pyts.readthedocs.io/en/latest/install.html